-The Classical Studies Post-Baccalaureate Program is designed with a cohort structure that encourages the development of collegial relationships and strong friendships amongst the students in the program.
-You will spend the year studying and learning with a group of no more than 22 peers who share similar career and academic goals.
+You will spend the year studying and learning with a group of around 15 peers who share similar career and academic goals.

-You will receive individual advising from the Classical Studies Program Director throughout the year.
-The Program Director takes a student-by-student approach, offering the open conversation and personal advising relationship you need to help you determine the path that meets your needs.
+You will receive individual advising from the classical studies program director throughout the year, along with another faculty advisor from the department, who will be matched to your individual interests and specialty as much as possible.
+The program director and faculty advisors take a student-by-student approach, offering the open conversation and personal advising relationship you need to help you determine the path that meets your needs.

 All students in the Classical Studies Post-Baccalaureate Program are required to take one Latin and one Greek course per semester.
-The majority of our post-baccalaureate students enroll in the dedicated seminar courses, the Post-Baccalaureate Seminar in Latin (CLST 5902), and the Post-Baccalaureate Seminar in Greek (CLST 5901).
-Depending on your language background, and in consultation with the Program Director after your placement examinations, you will determine the levels of Latin and Greek suited to your needs.
-Some of our students also enroll in extra courses, most commonly German or courses in related fields such as Ancient History, Archaeology, Religious Studies, or Linguistics.
+Depending on your language background, and in consultation with the program director after your placement examinations, you will determine the levels of Latin and Greek suited to your needs.
+Some of our students also enroll in extra courses, most commonly German or courses in related fields such as ancient history, archaeology, religious studies, or linguistics.

 Symposia and lectures